ezEngine/docs-src/pages/docs/effects/particle-effects/particle-initializers.md

 **SizeCurve:** If specified, the [curve](../../animation/common/curves.md) is sampled at a random location and the normalized value (always between `0` and `1`) is used to scale the randomly chosen base size.
 The shape of the curve has no meaning for this use case, it only provides a way to affect the distribution of the random sizes.
 For example, you could have a curve that sets exactly half of all particles to exactly a tenth of the base size.
 If you want exactly the same distribution as the curve has, you should set the variance of the *base size* to zero.

+**SizeScaleParameter:** An optional [effect parameter](particle-effects-overview.md#effect-parameters) name.
+If set, the float parameter is used to scale the initial size of all particles.

 <video src="media/random-size-init.webm" width="500" height="500" autoplay loop></video>

 ## Rotation Speed Initializer